Suretly (SUR) Market Cap Hits $82,548.07

-Suretly (SUR) traded flat against the US dollar during the 1 day period ending at 7:00 AM ET on April 11th.
-One Suretly coin can now be bought for about $0.35 or 0.00000556 BTC on major cryptocurrency exchanges.
-Over the last seven days, Suretly has traded flat against the US dollar.
+Suretly (SUR) traded flat against the U.S. dollar during the 1 day period ending at 16:00 PM E.T. on April 15th.
 Suretly has a market cap of $82,548.07 and $423.00 worth of Suretly was traded on exchanges in the last 24 hours.
+One Suretly coin can currently be purchased for about $0.35 or 0.00000556 BTC on popular cryptocurrency exchanges.
+During the last week, Suretly has traded flat against the U.S. dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.